 Auburndale is a somewhat small city located in the state of Florida.
 With a population of 16,650 people and ten constituent neighborhoods, Auburndale is the 166th largest community in Florida.

 Auburndale is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Auburndale is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Auburndale who work in office and administrative support (14.10%), sales jobs (11.17%), and management occupations (8.44%).
+Overall, Auburndale is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Auburndale who work in sales jobs (13.14%), management occupations (12.38%), and office and administrative support (12.08%).

-The percentage of adults in Auburndale with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.61% of adults in Auburndale have a bachelor's degree or advanced degree.
+The percentage of adults in Auburndale who are college-educated is close to the national average for all communities of 21.84%: 20.65% of the adults in Auburndale have a bachelor's degree or advanced degree.

-The per capita income in Auburndale in 2010 was $18,975, which is lower middle income relative to Florida and the nation.
-This equates to an annual income of $75,900 for a family of four.
+The per capita income in Auburndale in 2018 was $24,713, which is lower middle income relative to Florida, and middle income relative to the rest of the US.
+This equates to an annual income of $98,852 for a family of four.
 However, Auburndale contains both very wealthy and poor people as well.

 Auburndale is an extremely ethnically-diverse city.
 The people who call Auburndale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Auburndale residents report their race to be White, followed by Black or African-American.
 Auburndale also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 19.66% of the city’s residents.
-Important ancestries of people in Auburndale include German, Italian, English, and Haitian.
+People of Hispanic or Latino origin account for 20.69% of the city’s residents.
+Important ancestries of people in Auburndale include German, Irish, English, Italian, and Polish.

 The most common language spoken in Auburndale is English.
 Other important languages spoken here include Spanish and French Creole.